Mina-Rezaei/customer-churn-prediction/Churn_Prediction_DS_ML_Technical_Notes.md

 **Regression**: Predicting continuous numeric values.
 - *Examples*: House price prediction, demand forecasting
-- *Metrics*: RMSE, MAE, R²
-- RMSE, MAE, and R² are all metrics used to evaluate the performance of regression models, but they measure different aspects:
+- *Metrics*: RMSE, MAE, R² are all metrics used to evaluate the performance of regression models, but they measure different aspects:

 1. **RMSE (Root Mean Squared Error):**
    - Measures the square root of the average of the squared differences between predicted and actual values.